Where You Are (PinkPantheress song)

-"Where You Are" (stylized in sentence case) is a song by English singer PinkPantheress, with a guest appearance from American singer Willow.
+"Where You Are" is a song by British singer PinkPantheress featuring American singer-songwriter Willow.
 It was released on 22 April 2022, through Elektra Records and Parlophone.
 The song samples "Never Let This Go" by American rock band Paramore.

 Background and release

-PinkPantheress, a musician from Britain, gained a reputation for going viral on the social media platform TikTok after her song "Break It Off" experienced success there.
-Her singles "Passion" and "Just for Me" reached similar levels of success.
-On 15 October 2021, she released her debut mixtape To Hell with It.
-In January 2022, PinkPantheress revealed that she had a collaboration with American singer Willow in the works.
+In January 2022, PinkPantheress revealed that she had a collaboration with Willow in the works.
 PinkPantheress continued teasing the song until April 2022, when she announced its release for 22 April.
 The song was released on that day through Elektra and Parlophone.